Gathoni-Njogu/alx-low_level_programming/README.md

-This is my First README file
+This is the fuctons c fuctions nested loops project